xelxebar/tmux-addons/nesting/README.md

 are two special key bindings to move focus up and down the nesting hierarchy.

-To use this addon, the current directory should be placed in your home directory under `.tmux.d/addons/nesting` and source the `conf` file from your tmux configuration.
+To use this addon, the current directory should be placed in your home directory under `.tmux.d/addons/nesting`, sourcing the `conf` file from your tmux configuration.
 Naturally, this should be done on all machines intended to participate in the nesting interaction.

-The key bindings for navigating the nesting hierarchy can be configured in that same `conf` file by setting the following variables:
+The key bindings for navigating the nesting hierarchy can be configured from the `conf` file by setting the following variables:

 * `key_focus_up`: moves focus to the next more deeply nested session, and
 * `key_focus_reset`: resets focus to the outermost session.